 Seoul to LAX

 South Korea is the undiscovered gem of the far east, with food, k-culture, and mountainous scenery that you will never forget!
-Our discovery trip begins in Korea’s modern port city of Busan, visit the ancient capital city of Gyeongju, and explore the rural beauty of Korea’s South Jeolla Province.
-Our final destination is Jeju Island, recently listed as one of the new Seven Natural Wonders of the World.
+Our discovery trip begins in Korea’s modern port city of Busan, where we’ll visit the ancient capital city of Gyeongju and explore the rural beauty of Korea’s South Jeolla Province.
+Our next destination is Jeju Island, recently listed as one of the new Seven Natural Wonders of the World.
 After a couple of days exploring this island paradise, we will visit the vibrant capital city of Seoul, where we explore regal palaces, bustling downtown neighborhoods, and have fun at the theatre.
 We’ll even k-party it up with some k-pop hologram shows and a meal at the N-Seoul Tower.

 You’ll also have the opportunity to gain community service hours in a rewarding experience at one of South Korea’s orphanages, an enriching experience for both you and the people you’ll meet there!